OvrK12/slt/README.md

 - ```configs/baseline.yaml.example```: Standard configuration by [Camgöz et al. (2020)](https://arxiv.org/abs/2003.13830).

 ## Dataset
+The links to all of the datasets can be found in the file ```data/links.md```.
+We list only the best performing dataset here:

 ### Bleu Matching + GPT Subs + Augmentation
 | Dataset                   | Train | Test | Dev |